Galapagos Natural History and Photo Adventure

 - Flights to and from your home and QuitoEcuador

-- Alcoholic beverages on mainland Ecuador and on board the Samba
+- Alcoholic beverages and soft drinks on mainland Ecuador and on board the Samba

 - Money for purchases of souvenir items

 - Deposit of $500 per person is due on booking trip